ParadoxicalCodes/Cryptonite_STP1_AK/M-5: FileGlobbing/4|10-Matching paths with [].md

 ```
 Now it's your turn.
 Once more, we've placed a bunch of files in /challenge/files.
 Starting from your home directory, run /challenge/run with a single argument that bracket-globs into the absolute paths to the file_b, file_a, file_s, and file_h files!
 # Thought Process & Solution
+Same thing as before this time im not changing my cwd instead the target dir is in my argument for run cmd.
 ```bash
 hacker@globbing~matching-paths-with-:~$ /challenge/run /challenge/files/file_[bash]
 You got it!
 Here is your flag!